ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 RETURN incident
 ```

-Now let's create labels for our incidents.
+Now let's create labels for our incidents, which is going to be the allegation.

 ```cypher
 MATCH (i:Incident)
 SET i.label = i.allegation
 ```

 Now that we have our **Incidents** and our **Officers** we need to create our relationships between them.

 ### Creating relationships between incidents and officers

+Now for the fun part.

 We are going to create a new relationship called `INVOLVED_IN`, and officers can be `INVOLVED_IN` one or many incidents.
 Incidents may have one or many officers that were `INVOLVED_IN` it, either as witness or subject officers.